 What Is Your Greatest Weakness?

 This one is trickier.
 Of the two, this is more likely to trip you up.
-You should always come into the interview prepared to answer this question.
+It would help if you always came into the interview prepared to answer this question.
 While not all employers use it, enough so that you can expect that it will come up.
 Make sure that you're honest with this answer while also not blocking your own shot.
-As with your strengths, you want to tailor your "weaknesses" to the job that you're interviewing for.
+As with your strengths, you want to tailor your "weaknesses" to the job you're interviewing for.
 This doesn't mean that you should show your employer all of how you're going to fail them, though.

 When you're talking about weaknesses, try considering them as challenges instead.
 What are some work challenges you've faced in the past, and how have you overcome them?
-By talking about how you're working on your weaknesses, you show your employer that you're proactive and always trying to improve yourself.
-For example, instead of mentioning that you tend to take over tasks meant for a group, talk about how you struggle with letting go of control in a collaborative setting, but how you have worked on that problem in the past.
+By talking about how you're working on your weaknesses, you show your employer that you're proactive and always improving yourself.
+For example, instead of mentioning that you tend to take over tasks meant for a group, talk about how you struggle with letting go of control in a collaborative setting but how you have worked on that problem in the past.

 What Shouldn't I Do?